OpenWebAdvocacy/website/src/posts/apple-implements-six-of-owas-dma-compliance-requests.md

 **TLDR: Apple has fixed 6 important issues with allowing browsers and Web Apps to compete on iOS (including allowing browser vendors to test their own browsers outside the EU) but a massive list of issues remain to be fixed in order to be in compliance with the DMA.**

-**Most importantly, there is no indication that Apple will allow Web Apps to run in a browser's own engine despite news report OR use their own engine without being forced to lose their existing customers.**
+**Most importantly, there is no indication that Apple will allow Web Apps to run in a browser's own engine despite news report OR that browsers will be able to use their own engine without being forced to lose their existing customers.**

 Readers Note: When you see the term "EU Only" in this article it's important to recognize this as a reflection of Apple's anti-competitive practices.
 Such measures should ideally be implemented on a global scale, promoting fair competition for all their users in all jurisdictions.